English Language Arts Adopted Curriculum:

 Your child will write stories, essays, articles, books, and poetry in the writing workshop.
 They’ll learn about something called writing process.
 All professional writers follow a writing process.
 In writing process, writers collect ideas, they draft, they revise, and they publish.
 Sometimes they move through this process quickly, and sometimes they take more time for parts of the process.

 Across the year, our writing curriculum is divided into units of study.
 A unit of study, might focus on fiction, or essay.
-At the end of most units of study, we’ll have a publishing celebration.
+At the end of most units of study, each class will have a publishing celebration.